Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-Provides explicit guidance on when to use: to discover boardId for creating a project, and then to pick a starting stage via list_stages.
-Also notes boards are stable per account.
+The description provides explicit guidance to use this tool to discover boardId when creating a project, and then to use list_stages for stage selection.
+It notes that boards are stable per account.
+No explicit when-not-to-use, but the context is clear.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.